-Parameters Description IРvб Enables/disables the IPv6 functionality of the UTN server.
+Parameters Description IPv6 Enables/disables the IPv6 functionality of the UTN server.
 Automatic configuration Enables/disables the automatic assignment of the IPv6 address to the UTN server.
-IPv6 address Defines an IPv6 unicast address in the format n:n:n:n:n:n:n:which is manually assigned to the UTN server.
-Every 'n' represents the hexadecimal value of one of the eight 16 bit ele- ments of the address.
+IPv6 address Defines an IPv6 unicast address in the format n:n:n:n:n:n:n:n which is manually assigned to the UTN server.
+Every 'n' represents the hexadecimal value of one of the eight 16 bit elements of the address.
 Leading zeros can be omitted.
 An IPv6 address may be entered or displayed using a shortened version when successive fields contain all zeros (0).
 In this case, two colons (::) are used.
 Router Manually defines a static router to which the UTN server sends its requests.
-Prefix length Defines the length of the subnet prefix for the IPv6 address.
-The value 64 is pre- set.
-Address ranges (e.g. your network) are specified with prefixes.
-To do this, the prefix length (number of bits used) is added to the IPv6 address as a decimal number and the decimal number is preceded by '/'.